Sunday, March 24, 2013

 A fun way to reenact the 10 Plagues to engage kids during your retelling of the Passover story.
 Make one representing each of the makot using wood dowels.

-10 Plague Placards, From Creative Jewish Mom, How To
+10 Plague Placards from Creative Jewish Mom, How To

 Image from Crayola.com